 You can open a Finder window any time from the Dock.
 Check the left side of your Finder to see if your external hard drive is present, by name, in the sidebar.
 Typically, if your drive is connected and properly formatted, you will see it here.
-If not, head to Preferences and select Sidebar, where you can choose to customize what appears in the Finder sidebar.
+If not, click Finder then Preferences in the menu bar and select Sidebar, where you can choose to customize what appears in the Finder sidebar.
 Make sure your drive is set to appear there.

 Step 2: Create any necessary folders.